…

 Continue Reading about Asset Management Questions Answered in this “Ask The Expert” Webinar Video →

 Video 11 - Summary In this video (11th of 11 videos), Ross sums up the subtopics he covered in the paper he presented during the 2013 Ingenium Conference.
-Giving a recap of the topics presented in the previous 10 videos, Ross also mentioned the infrastructure management constraints …
+Ross recaps the topics presented in the previous ten videos and mentions the infrastructure management constraints that the local …

 Continue Reading about Infrastructure Management Forecasting the Changes to 2030 Summary (Video) →

-Video 10 - Resolving the Budget-Level of Service-Risk Triangle Budget, level of service and risk are three elements that should be considered always in forecasting the changes in infrastructure management.
-In this video (10th of 11 videos), Ross talks about the triangular relationship …
+Video 10 - Resolving the Budget-Level of Service-Risk Triangle Budget, level of service, and risk are three elements that should always be considered when forecasting changes in infrastructure management.
+In this video (the 10th of 11), Ross discusses the triangular relationship …

 By Admin 5 Comments

-Video 9 - Future Implications Parks and Property In this video (9th of 11 videos), Ross presents very interesting infrastructure asset management scenarios for parks and property in the next 30 years.
-How would New Zealand respond to the infrastructure needs of the rapidly growing …
+Video 9 - Future Implications Parks and Property In this video (the ninth of 11), Ross presents exciting infrastructure asset management scenarios for parks and property in the next 30 years.
+How would New Zealand respond to the infrastructure needs of its rapidly growing population of …

 Continue Reading about Infrastructure Asset Management – Future Implications Parks and Property →